nameisunique/Capstone_Sparkify/README.md

 The goal of this project centers around one main question: Who will churn?
 Sparkify wants to keep both it's paid and free customers, and those that leave are considered to have "churned".
 Machine Language models come to the rescue to help identify users most likely to churn.

 This project will use data provided by Udacity as the basis for the examination per the rubric.
+I've used Python 3.7 and Pyspark 2.4.3.